| Competition

 can help to achieve important objectives that provide a public benefit

 both to consumers and to businesses, both as consumers and competitors.
+7.15 First, the sharing of experience among authorities at different

 levels of development, and among authorities applying differing